khucnam/Papers/README.md

 # Papers
-In this repository, I put the summary of papers I read.
+In this repository, I put the short takehome from the scientific papers I read.
 It can be paper about molecular biology, or it can be about bioinformatics.
 For each paper, I will follow this outline:
 1. Header
       - Title and source
       - The reason why I read this paper